Resurrection of Jesus: Islam

 Muslims believe that ʿĪsā (Jesus) son of Mariam (Mary) was a holy prophet with a divine message.
 The Islamic perspective is that Jesus was not crucified and will return to the world at the end of times.
 "But Allāh raised him up to Himself.
 And Allāh is Ever All-Powerful, All-Wise".
 The Quran says in Surah An-Nisa [Ch 004: Verse 157] "And because of their saying, 'We killed Messiah ʿĪsā, son of Maryam, the Messenger of Allāh', – but they killed him not, nor crucified him, but it appeared so to them, and those who differ therein are full of doubts".

-Islam Ahmadiyya
+Ahmadiyya

 Ahmadi Muslims believe that, as Jesus is the Messiah to the Children of Israel his objective was to gather their following.
 For this reason, Ahmadis believe that Jesus survived the crucifixion, as supported by the Qur'an, as a death on the cross would be a cursed one, supported by the Bible.
 This belief is held as Jesus had other "sheep" to tend to.

 After surviving the crucifixion, Jesus and his mother migrated to another land where he continued his mission.